JasonDClarke/carousel/README.md

 The Carousel is controlled by a config object.
 See below for the default config object.
 Only the values you wish to change from the default need to be included in any custom configurations.

+In all cases the containerSel key must be given so that it is know where to build the carousel.

 ```
 new Carousel.start(configObject)
 ```

 Builds a Carousel based on the config object passed in combined with default values.
+If renderFromJSHTMLTemplate is set to false, a HTML template must be provided.
+If renderFromJSHTMLTemplate is set to true, a div with the given container selector will be filled with the carousel HTML.

 ```
 new Carousel.render(configObject)
 ```

-As above, but renderFromJSHTMLTemplate is set to true.
+As above, but renderFromJSHTMLTemplate is automatically set to true.

 ```